jackiesun2/ruby-programming-concepts-app/README.md

 7. Type in ruby app.rb again to run the program.
 8. Select the programming concepts library on the menu.
 9. Scroll down to the bottom and the concept you have deleted will now be gone.

+## Bash Script

+To launch the application using the bash script, ensure you are in the correct directory and type "./run_app.sh".